dvXcode/dvxcode.github.io/index.md

 ---
 layout: home
 hero-title: "Volovyk ENK"
-hero-subtitle: "Azure, .NET, Delphi, Dart & Flutter Consulting"
+hero-subtitle: "Azure, .NET Core, Delphi, Dart & Flutter Consulting"
-hero-image: /assets/images/office.jpg
+hero-image: /assets/images/office.jpg       # point at a real image you’ve added
 cta:
   - text: "Our Services"
     url: /products/
-  - text: "Read the Blog"
+  - text: "About Us"
-    url: /blog/
+    url: /about/
 ---

-Welcome to **Volovyk ENK** — your Norwegian partner for enterprise-grade cloud and cross-platform development.
+Welcome to **Volovyk ENK**—your Norwegian partner for enterprise cloud and cross‐platform solutions.
-Explore our [Services](/products/) or drop us a line on our [Contact](/contact/) page.
+Explore our [Services](/products/) or learn more [About us](/about/).